Cyan Worlds: Firmament (2018–2023)

-On March 1, 2018, Cyan announced Firmament, which they described as "a new VR experience", though will also be available for standard displays.
+On March 1, 2018, Cyan announced Firmament, which it described as "a new VR experience", though will also be available for standard displays.
 Like Obduction, Cyan launched a Kickstarter on March 26, 2018, to raise funding for the game.
 The Kickstarter was successful, securing versions of the game for Microsoft Windows, macOS, and PlayStation 4/PlayStation VR systems.
 Firmament was released on May 18, 2023.

 Remakes and re-releases (2018–present)

-On April 9, 2018, to celebrate the 25th anniversary of the original Myst, Cyan announced via Kickstarter that they had acquired the legal rights to Exile and Revelation and were re-releasing the entire series, including the complete Uru and realMyst: Masterpiece Edition, on both DVD-ROM and digital download on GOG.com and Steam.
+On April 9, 2018, to celebrate the 25th anniversary of the original Myst, Cyan announced via Kickstarter that it had acquired the legal rights to Exile and Revelation and were re-releasing the entire series, including the complete Uru and realMyst: Masterpiece Edition, on both DVD-ROM and digital download on GOG.com and Steam.
 Cyan has also worked with GOG.com to upgrade all of the games in the franchise to full compatibility with modern Windows operating systems.
 The Kickstarter campaign included a number of specific perks (such as a "working" Myst Linking Book with LED screen as the box for the physical copies of the games) for the anniversary editions, which would ship in November 2018.
 The pledged goal for the Kickstarter campaign was before May 24; this initial goal was attained within eight hours, and within two weeks, the amount of donations exceeded $1 million.
 The campaign closed on May 24 at $2,810,127, over 1100% of the pledged goal, with 19,304 backers.
 Exile and Revelation, along with updated versions of the other games of the series, appeared on GOG.com and Steam in Summer/Fall 2018.

-On September 16, 2020, Cyan announced Myst, a VR remake which they described as "the definitive version" of the original game, though it will also be available for standard displays.
+On September 16, 2020, Cyan announced Myst, a VR remake which it described as "the definitive version" of the original game, though it will also be available for standard displays.
 Myst uses Unreal Engine 4 and was released as a timed exclusive for the Oculus Quest December 10, 2020, followed by a Windows, macOS, Xbox Series X/S and Xbox One version on August 26, 2021.

 Cyan let go of about twelve employees, roughly half of its staff, by the end of March 2025 due to the costs of development.

 Technology

-CyanWorlds.com Engine (formerly Plasma) is a real-time 3D game engine originally called Headspin and developed by Headspin Technologies in 1997 and later by Cyan Worlds (Cyan purchased the engine as part of the acquisition of Headspin) to power the next generation of real time 3D Myst series games such as URU: Complete Chronicles and Myst V: End of Ages.
+CyanWorlds.com Engine (formerly Plasma) is a real-time 3D game engine originally called Headspin and developed by Headspin Technologies in 1997 and later by Cyan Worlds (Cyan purchased the engine as part of the acquisition of Headspin) to power the next generation of real time 3D Myst series games such as Uru: Ages Beyond Myst and Myst V: End of Ages.
 Cyan Worlds and OpenUru.org Foundry jointly announced open source delivery of the "CyanWorlds.com Engine" client and 3ds Max plugin, aka Plasma engine 2.0, the engine used to power Myst Online: Uru Live.
 In 2014, Cyan released realMyst: Masterpiece Edition, a remake version of realMyst, using the Unity engine instead of Plasma.